cunicu/gont/docs/slides.md

 cmd.Wait()
 ```

-The `g.Node` type implements an API similar to the one provided by Go's
+The `gont.Node` type implements an API similar to the one provided by Go's
 `exec` package.

 ...